 Getting married can be an overwhelming process, but navigating the U.S. immigration system is no easier.
-For couples that are weighing the options for immigration by marriage, there are lots of variables and choices to make.
-These differences can affect cost and time line, but both ultimately result in permanent residence (green card).
+For couples who are weighing their options for immigration by marriage, there are several variables and choices to make.
+These differences can affect your cost and time line, but both options are paths to permanent residence (green card).

 Generally, a couple can marry first and then immigrate to the United States.
 Or some couples may prefer to have the wedding in America.
 As a U.S citizen, you have two options to bring your partner to the United States.
-Permanent residents cannot petition a fiancé and must only bring a spouse.
+Permanent residents may only petition a spouse; they cannot petition a fiancé.

 Immigrate as a Fiancé (K-1 Visa)

 U.S. citizens and lawful permanent residents may petition a foreign national spouse to immigrate through marriage.
 The process begins with U.S. citizen or permanent resident filing Form I-130, Petition for Alien Relative and Form I-130A, Supplemental Information for Spouse Beneficiary.
 The spouse will go through consular processing and enter the United States with an immigrant visa.
-Although it is just stamp at the time of entry, it is the equivalent of a green card.
-USCIS will mail the actual green card to the spouse short thereafter.
+USCIS mails the actual green card to the spouse shortly thereafter.

 Immigration by Marriage Comparison

-It is impossible to say which path for immigration by marriage is better.
-It depends on you and your specific situation.
+There isn't one option that's best for all couples.
+The best type of visa depends on you and your specific situation.
 It's a personal decision.
-Here are several factors to consider:
+Here are several factors to consider for immigration by marriage:

 Congress designed the K-1 fiancé visa as a way for a foreign national fiancé to come to the U.S. for marriage.
 Therefore, the K-1 visa is generally the best solution if the couple desires to marry inside the United States.
 This path does require some pre-planning.
 The marriage must take place in the U.S. within the 90 days of the K-1’s admission to the United States.
 An adjustment of status package should ideally follow shortly thereafter.
 If your preference is a marriage outside the United States, the K-1 is probably is not the right choice for a visa.
 Some couples choose to have an unofficial wedding reception or religious ceremony that is not legally binding abroad then come to the U.S. to be legally married.

 If your priority is to become married as soon as possible, it will generally be quicker to marry outside the United States.
-Obtaining the K-1 visa may take approximately 5 to 10 months.
+The K-1 visa processing time is several months.
 If you do opt to marry outside the United States, the U.S. citizen won't be able to file Form I-130 until you have married and have evidence of that marriage (marriage certificate).

-If the goal is for the couple to be together in the United States as soon as possible, the K-1 visa is generally the fastest path.
-From the date of filing to the date of admission to the U.S., it will take approximately 5 to 10 months on a K-1 visa.
-On the other hand, the marriage visa may take 6 to 12 months.
-However, these are just estimations.
-Current conditions, local office case loads and your particular case could vary in length.
+If your goal is to be together in the United States as soon as possible, the K-1 visa is generally the fastest path.
+From the date of filing to the date of admission to the U.S., the K-1 visa processing time is typically a little shorter than the I-130 processing time.
+Current conditions, service center case loads and your particular case could vary in length.

 Many foreign nationals may consider entering on a B-2 visa or visa waiver program for the purpose of marriage or adjusting status.
 This is not recommended.
-Although many people do it each year, it is preconceived intent to use a visa fraudulently and has the potential to create significant immigration problems.
+Although many people do it successfully each year, it is a visa violation to have a preconceived intent to adjust status when entering the U.S. on most nonimmigrant visas.

-In addition to your prepared form, CitizenPath provides you with a set of personalized filing instructions.
-Our filing instructions are customized to your answers in the petition so you know what to do for your specific situation.
+CitizenPath provides immigration services to help you prepare a petition for either visa.
+In addition to your prepared forms, CitizenPath provides you with customized filing instructions are customized to your answers in the petition so you know what to do for your specific situation.
 The filing instructions provide detailed directions on supporting documents and how to organize your petition.

-Each path requires slightly different forms/applications with various costs.
+Each path requires slightly different forms with various fees.
 If costs are a major concern, obtaining the spouse-based immigrant visa (CR-1 or IR-1) will generally be less expensive.

 |Expense Item||Cost (USD)|